 - The cost of activities

 It is critical that the evidence supporting the child support case be presented to the court in an organized and proper manner.
-At the Cincinnati law firm of Phyllis G. Bossin & Associates, A Legal Professional Association, our lawyers represent clients throughout Hamilton County and the surrounding areas.
+At the Cincinnati law firm of Phyllis G. Bossin Co., L.P.A., our lawyers represent clients throughout Hamilton County and the surrounding areas.

 Ohio’s child support guidelines are based upon a number of factors, including the number of children and the parents’ combined gross income.
 Under O.R.C. § 3119.01(B)(7), gross income includes nearly all sources of income, except benefits from “means-tested government administered programs,” veterans benefits and child support received for children from a different relationship.
 Union dues are deducted from gross income.
 Ohio is an income-shares formula state.
 This means that child support is calculated by examining the total family income and then apportioning the support obligation.